 Oracle Linux 5.3 or later.

-Red Hat Enterprise Linux 6.3.
+Red Hat Enterprise Linux 6.3 or later.

-To check your version of Linux, run the
+To check your version of Linux, run the following command:

 Enterprise Linux Server release 5.3 (Carthage)